 Links from other web servers function as endorsements for your domain.

-The more votes you receive, the higher you’ll likely rank in search results.
-In contrast, it will be more difficult to persuade Google that your website is a reliable, authoritative source the fewer votes you receive.
+The more votes you receive, the higher your rank in search results.
+In contrast, persuading Google that your website is a reliable, authoritative source will be more difficult if you receive fewer votes.
 Backlinks serve as the vouching for you that you require from other pages.
 The first off-page tactic on your list should be creating external links.

 Links come in a variety of forms that you can acquire: